Test Your Website for SEO , Free Checklist (2026)

 Run a basic SEO test in three passes: technical (crawl and index), content (intent and completeness), and authority (links and trust).
 If any pass fails, fix it before chasing new keywords.

 If you need traffic data alongside this audit, see how to check website traffic.
+For a deeper 40+ point audit with priority ranking, see our complete SEO audit checklist.

 Sources:

-10-minute SEO test
+10-minute SEO test#

 Use this quick test when you need a fast SEO rating before launching:

-site:yourdomain.comas a rough spot check.
-If a critical page is missing, use URL Inspection in Search Console to confirm index status. - Title scan: Open your top 5 pages and verify each title clearly matches the page topic.
+Search Google for site:yourdomain.com as a rough spot check.
+If a critical page is missing, use URL Inspection in Search Console to confirm index status.

-- Speed check: Load your homepage on mobile and check for long delays.
+Load your homepage on mobile and check for long delays.

 Sources:

-Technical SEO audit
+Technical SEO audit#

 Technical issues can block rankings even if your content is strong.

-Crawl and index
+Crawl and index#

 - Robots.txt allows crawling for public pages